 Temporal arteritis (giant cell arteritis) is where the arteries, particularly those at the side of the head (the temples), become inflamed.
-It's a serious condition that requires urgent treatment.
+It's serious and needs urgent treatment.

 Symptoms of temporal arteritis